-38. A student who is unable due to illness or other good cause to submit their thesis for assessment by the required date, may apply to the appropriate Postgraduate Faculty Education Committee for an extension to that date, to be determined by the Committee in the light of the known circumstances.

-39. The thesis must be submitted in accordance with the "Rules for the Submission of Work for Higher Degrees".
+- 38. A student who is unable due to illness or other good cause to submit their thesis for assessment by the required date, may apply to the appropriate Deputy Executive Dean (or their nominee) for an extension to that date, to be determined by the Committee in the light of the known circumstances. - 39.
+The thesis must be submitted in accordance with the "Rules for the Submission of Work for Higher Degrees".
 The appropriate forms which must accompany the submission of a thesis must be obtained from the Academic Office.